Our bios share a small part about who we are and who we are not.

 Greg Snyder, Founding Instructor

 Greg has been practicing meditation in the Zen tradition since 1998.
-He is the cofounder and Executive Director of Brooklyn Zen Center as well as founding instructor of Awake Youth Project.
+He is the co-founder and guiding teacher of Brooklyn Zen Center as well as founding instructor of Awake Youth Project.
 In addition to an entrepreneurial and executive business background, Greg has many years of experience in the social service sector, including refugee resettlement, human rights work, life and employment skills training for those with barriers to employment, and direct care in psychiatric facilities.
 Having done post-graduate training in Human Rights at Columbia University, Greg has worked with their Center for International Conflict Resolution on violence and genocide prevention.
 His current concerns include ensuring that meditation and mindfulness practices are available to everyone and supporting young people in this practice.